 - Collaborative Summer Library Program (CSLP) homepage

-- The official CSLP Pinterest page – a growing collection of ideas for A Universe of Stories and ideas for past and future programs as well.
+- The official CSLP Pinterest page – a growing collection of ideas for Tails & Tales, and ideas for past and future programs as well.

 - Ohio Youth Services Performers’ Showcase – links to area performers who offer SLP bookings.

-- Libraries at the Center of Summer Learning and Fun: An Online Toolkit to Expand from Summer Reading to Summer Learning, a project of the Urban Libraries Council and the National Summer Learning Association, helps libraries to make the case for summer learning programs and to evolve their practices of summer reading into summer learning.
+- Libraries at the Center of Summer Learning and Fun: An Online Toolkit to Expand from Summer Reading to Summer Learning (PDF), a project of the ULC and NSLA partnership, helps libraries to make the case for summer learning programs and to evolve their practices of summer reading into summer learning.

 - Summer Reading Outreach Guidebook (PDF) from the Idaho Commission for Libraries – a resource and best-practices guide for planning outreach activities; some information is Idaho-specific but most is applicable anywhere

 - Early Literacy and Summer Reading Ideas from Oregon Libraries (PDF) – a compilation of good ideas, proposed by public librarians, for enhancing SLP/SRP programming and helping to meet education goals, such as family engagement and reading comprehension.
 The ideas can be implemented or adapted anywhere.